 Before beginning the upgrade:

--Back up all important files, databases, and application data
+- Back up all important files, databases, and application data

--Make sure you have sudo access
+- Make sure you have sudo access

--Confirm there is enough free disk space in /boot and /-Remove or disable third-party repositories if possible
+- Confirm there is enough free disk space in

--Make sure the current Ubuntu 20.04 system is fully updated
+- Make sure the current Ubuntu 20.04 system is fully updated

 Step 1: Update Ubuntu 20.04